jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 review
 *************************************************************************************

-I ran tests to make a :ref:`function<functions>` that takes in keyword arguments as input, has default values for some of them, performs an action based on an input and returns a :doc:`dictionary </data_structures/dictionaries>` as output
+I ran tests to make a :ref:`function<functions>` that takes in keyword arguments as input, has default values for some of them, performs an action based on an input and returns a :ref:`dictionary <dictionaries>` as output

 I also ran into the following Exceptions_